 - The Innovation Test: The software must be innovative; that is, it is intended to be unique or novel and to differ significantly from prior software implementations or methods.

 - The Commercial Availability Test: The software must not be commercially available.
-No currently available software could be used for the intended purpose without significant modifications that meet the requirements in (a) and (b).
+No currently available software could be used for the intended purpose without significant modifications that meet the requirements in the first two tests.

 Software development is one of the fastest growing industries in the world, and companies developing software typically meet the 4-part test requirements.
 The primary issue companies face is the accurate quantification of activities and quantification of expenses.
 This is where the experienced advisors at Strike Tax come in.
 Let us help you generate additional funds to reinvest in your company, expand your workforce, and take your ideas to the next level.
 Contact us today to see how we can help, and use our credit calculator to see how much you could be saving toward your tax liability.